noaione/yuusha-shoukan-ln/sources/v06/chapter5.md

 [What’s the matter, God of Time and Space?]

 [What’s the matter, your head!
-What the heck do you think you’re doing!!?!]
+What the heck do you think you’re doing?!]

 [Deepening our friendship?]